 Stock up on store cupboard items such as string, stakes and canes for use later in the year.

 Inspect stored tubers of plants such as Dahlia and Canna for signs of drying out.
 Although care is needed to prevent dampness and rots occurring, it is important not to let the tubers become bone dry, or they will not grow next season.

 Keep alpine houses well ventilated.
 Remove dead leaves from around basal rosettes to prevent rotting.

 Protect new sweet pea plants from aphids.
-Check autumn-sown sweet peas growing in cold frames, and apply mouse and slug controls if necessary.
+Keep a watch for mouse and slug damage on autumn-sown sweet peas growing in cold frames, and protect your plants if necessary.

-Watch out for downy mildew and black spot on winter pansies.
+Watch out for downy mildew and leaf spot on winter pansies.
 Remove any infected leaves and destroy badly affected plants.